Kotlin/kotlinx-kover/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: Find out how to use the plugin
 title: ''
-labels: Question, S: untriaged
+labels: 'Question, S: untriaged'
-assignees: shanshin
+assignees: 'shanshin'

 ---